First visit?

 Bulletin Board

-For more information, send Kathy Moeller an e-mail at This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
-Provide a brief description of your interest in, or relationship with brain injury.
-Or visit www.MyBionicBrain.com.
+Email Us: This e-mail address is being protected from spambots.
+You need JavaScript enabled to view it

 • HOPE BEYOND TRAUMA . . . a mother's journey by Janie Smith